Car Accident – Electronic Notice of Accident Claim forms

 In Australia there is a “no fault” system of divorce with the only condition to seeking a Divorce is that the parties to the marriage have been separated for 12 months.

 Once you have been separated for 12 months you can institute proceedings for Divorce.
 A joint application (signed by both parties) can be made if the parties agree to make the application.
-If there is no agreement in relation to parenting or property settlement matters, you can file your divorce application as soon as the 12 months after separation has expired.
+If there is no agreement, you can file a sole divorce application as soon as the 12 months period after separation has expired.

 N.B once your Divorce becomes absolute that you only have 12 months in which to institute proceedings for property settlement otherwise you will only be able to seek property settlement if you are given a time extension by leave of the Court (which may be refused or granted depending on the circumstances).

-A: A Divorce Application is filed in the Federal Circuit Court and there is a filing fee payable to the Court.
+A Divorce Application is filed in the Federal Circuit and Family Court of Australia and there is a filing fee payable to the Court.
 In certain circumstances the Applicant can apply to the Court for a reduction in the filing fee.

 Once the Application is filed in the Court, the registry will nominate a Court date.